 Notes to editors

 Student Robotics is an annual robotics competition for 16-18 year-olds in the UK and Europe.
 It was founded in 2006 by university students and is free to enter thanks to our sponsors and many volunteers.
-Since it was first run in 2008, the final competition has grown from one room at the University of Southampton1 to the UK’s biggest autonomous robotics competition; a two-day event for more than 50 teams and over 400 students.
+Since it was first run in 2008, the final competition has grown from one room at the University of Southampton1 to the UK’s biggest autonomous robotics competition.

 Student Robotics is independent from the University of Southampton. ↩